Akash3121/Blockchain/Notes.md

 Mining - count

-Adding a new block by finding its nonce value is called “mining”.
+Adding a new block by finding its nonce value is called “**mining**”.
 It requires computers to do some work of solving the puzzle and show the proof of this work (the valid nonce) to add a new block.

 This process (“proof-of-work”) is how our different computers build consensus on which blocks are valid.